1,400+ accredited investors · $25K minimums · No annual management fee

 Members typically begin with a blinded overview and, when appropriate, sign an NDA to review full materials.
 Each deal package includes information about the company, sponsor, structure, terms, diligence materials, key risks, and timeline.
 Members choose deal by deal whether to request an allocation and, if they participate, invest through a deal-specific SPV.

-All co-investors in a given deal are consolidated into a single SPV.
-That keeps the cap table simple for the sponsor and the participation process straightforward for investors.
+This structure keeps the cap table simple for the sponsor and the process straightforward for investors.

 CapitalPad charges a one-time 1.5% administration fee when an investment is made.
 There is no annual management fee.